From Hertzian waves to hyperlinks – What the BSA’s online decision means for your business

 • Films, Videos, and Publications Classification Act 1993 (FVPC Act) – governs objectionable and restricted content across formats, and expressly covers commercial video-on-demand and certain livestreams.

-• Harmful Digital Communications Act 2015 – which while much newer than the other relevant acts is still over 10 years old (consider how technology and means of communication has changed in that time).
-It is designed to deter, prevent, and reduce serious emotional harm from online communications and to give victims fast, practical remedies.
+• Harmful Digital Communications Act 2015 – deters, prevents and mitigates harm caused to individuals by digital communications and provides victims of harmful digital communications with quick and efficient means of redress.
+Although this Act is much newer than the others, it is still over 10 years old (consider how technology and means of communication has changed in that time).

 Despite the arrival of global streaming platforms and user-generated content, this framework has not been comprehensively redesigned.
 This is a big task for New Zealand legislators.
 Technology is rapidly evolving and any change to the laws would need to be carefully managed to ensure that the core principals are valid, clear and survive further evolution of how content is shared.